+Authority: Section 15606, Government Code.

-Reference: Section 15606 subdivision (c), Government Code.
-Sections 1605.6, 1606, Revenue and Taxation Code.
+Reference: Sections 1605.6 and 1606, Revenue and Taxation Code.

-- (a) The applicant and/or the assessor shall be allowed one postponement as a matter of right, the request for which must be made not later than 21 days before the hearing is scheduled to commence.
+(a) The applicant and/or the assessor shall be allowed one postponement as a matter of right, the request for which must be made not later than 21 days before the hearing is scheduled to commence.
 If the applicant requests a postponement as a matter of right within 120 days of the expiration of the two-year limitation period provided in section 1604 of the Revenue and Taxation Code, the postponement shall be contingent upon the applicant's written agreement to extend and toll indefinitely the two-year period subject to termination of the agreement by 120 days written notice by the applicant.
 The assessor is not entitled to a postponement as a matter of right if the request is made within 120 days of the expiration of the two-year period, but the board, in its discretion, may grant such a request.
-Any subsequent requests for a postponement must be made in writing, and good cause must be shown for the proposed postponement.
-A stipulation by an applicant and the assessor shall be deemed to constitute good cause, but shall result in extending and tolling indefinitely the two-year limitation period subject to termination of the agreement by 120 days written notice by the applicant.
-Any information exchange dates remain in effect based on the originally scheduled hearing date notwithstanding the hearing postponement, except as provided in regulation 305.1(d) of this subchapter. - (b) A board of supervisors may delegate decisions concerning postponement to the clerk in accordance with locally adopted rules.
-Requests for postponement shall be considered as far in advance of the hearing date as is practicable. - (c) At the hearing, the board or a hearing officer may continue a hearing to a later date.
-If the applicant requests a continuance within 90 days of the expiration of the two-year period specified in section 1604 of the Revenue and Taxation Code, the board may require a written extension signed by the applicant extending and tolling the two-year period indefinitely subject to termination of the agreement by 120 days written notice by the applicant.
-The clerk shall inform the applicant or the applicant's agent and the assessor in writing of the time and place of the continued hearing not less than 10 days prior to the new hearing date, unless the parties agree in writing or on the record to waive written notice.
+Any subsequent requests for a postponement.
+A stipulation by an applicant and the assessor shall be deemed to constitute good cause, but shall result in extending and tolling indefinitely the two-year limitation period subject to termination of the agreement by 120 days great such a neglicant in effect based on the originally scheduled hearing date notwithstanding the hearing postponement, except as provided in regulation 305.1(d) of this subchapter.

+(b) A board of supervisors may delegate decisions concerning postponement to the clerk in accordance with locally adopted rules.
+Requests for postponement shall be considered as far in advance of the hearing date as is practicable.